 Once this is done, fill your bottles with water.
 If you using city water, it is already treated with chlorine and you can directly fill your containers.
 If it hasn’t been treated, add 2 drops of non-scented chlorine bleach to each bottle before sealing.

 Hard Containers for Water

 My choice for permanent water storage containers are hard plastic containers that can be stacked or tucked into small spaces.
-My go-to container is a Reliance 7-gallon container, but they come in a variety of sizes to fit your needs.
-7 gallons for me is fine as I’m a big guy and don’t have an issue moving it around.
-They also make 4-gallon containers which may be easier for other people to move and store.
+My go-to container is a Reliance 5-gallon container, but they come in a variety of sizes to fit your needs.
+5 gallons for me is fine as I’m a big guy and don’t have an issue moving it around.

 These are great for stashing in the back of a closet, and 3 of them in a closet will hold 21 gallons of water, and will likely be enough water for a couple for a week.